 Is calculating the MAX THC content in a product enough to make it legal in the EU?
 Learn why you might be selling illegal products

-Many presume this general law and regulation of hemp is applicable for hemp extracts as well as flowers and plant material (biomass), however this is not the case.
-Today the extraction of hemp is done for its nutritional benefits and CBD content even though the plant is legally cultivated only for the plant material.
+Many presume this general law and regulation of hemp is applicable for hemp extracts, as well as flowers and plant material (biomass), however, this is not the case.
+Today the extraction of hemp is done for its nutritional benefits and CBD content, even though the plant is legally cultivated only for the plant material.
 This is where the grey area begins.
-Most hemp regulations in the EU are for the hemp plant, but have often been applied to hemp extracts as well.
+Most hemp regulations in the EU are for the hemp fiber, but have often been applied to hemp extracts as well.
 Some have taken the initiative to define the gaps themselves in the hemp legislation to make this designation.

 Italy has a 0.4% max THC content when being grown for human consumption and 0.6% max as a “technical product”, not for human consumption (fabric, rope, paper etc.)

-The Czech Republic and Austria have a 0.3% max THC content for the flower and have regulated hemp flowers as a food supplement as well as a cosmetic product.
+The Czech Republic and Austria have a 0.3% max THC content for the flower and have regulated CBD as a food supplement as well as a cosmetic product.

-Netherlands, Germany, and The UK have a 0.2% max THC content and have regulated hemp flowers as a food supplement as well as a cosmetic product.
+Netherlands, Germany, and The UK have a 0.2% max THC content and have regulated CBD as a food supplement as well as a cosmetic product.

-What is not known is that most of these countries also have a ZERO TOLERANCE policy for any THC content in extracts and oils.
+What is not known, is that most of these countries also have a ZERO TOLERANCE policy for any THC content in extracts and oils.
 Any by-product of hemp (such as foodstuff, extracts, and oils) even when under 0.2% THC cannot be sold legally for lack of regulation!
-This is why full spectrum oils with high CBD content are not widely marketed globally.
-And it’s also why the isolated compound of CBD (crystalline 99%, no THC) has taken off, distributed and shipped on a global scale.
+This is why full spectrum oils with high CBD content products are not widely marketed.
+And it’s also why the isolated compound of CBD (crystalline 99%, ZERO THC) has taken off, distributed and shipped on a global scale.